 Prospective students are required to submit the following items:

 - Resume or CV

-All applicants must submit a less-than-two-page personal statement describing why the EMAP program would fit their career aspirations.
+All applicants must submit a less-than-two-page personal statement describing how they could contribute to the EMAP program while studying with it and why the EMAP program would fit their career aspirations.

-Although applications without GRE scores will be considered, they are still recommended to take and submit their results of GRE as an additional evaluation data point for the admission decision.
-Test scores must be received by the application deadline date.
-Applicants should allow six to eight weeks from the test date for the reporting of scores to the institution.
+Applications without GRE scores will receive full considerations.
+However, applicants who have taken or will take GRE because other programs they also apply for require GRE scores, they are encouraged to share their results of GRE with EMAP as an additional evaluation data point for the admission decision once you know of them.
+Applicants should allow six to eight weeks from the test date for the official reporting of scores to the institution.
 Information on registering to take the GRE can be found at: http://www.gre.org/ttindex.html

 Georgetown University’s institution code for reporting GRE scores is 5244.